-Most HCAI can be prevented to some extent by taking sensible precautions:
+Most HCAIs can be prevented to by taking sensible precautions:

 - Keeping your hands and body clean are important when you are in hospital.
 Before your admission to hospital, have a bath or shower. - Bring your own personal toiletries into hospital.
-Change your wash cloth on a daily basis as they can become contaminated with bacteria. - Bring your own razor and toothbrush with you into hospital. - When clothing becomes soiled the items will be returned to relatives in a water soluble bag with cleaning instructions. - Wear something on your feet at all times when walking around the hospital. - Wash your hands after using the toilet, commode or bedpan.
+Be aware that wash clothes can become contaminated with bacteria, so change as necessary. - Bring your own razor and toothbrush with you into hospital. - When clothing becomes soiled the items will be returned to relatives in a water soluble bag with cleaning instructions. - Wear something on your feet when walking around the hospital, to reduce chances of injury. - Wash your hands after using the toilet, commode or bedpan.
 If you are not offered hand washing facilities, please ask a nurse to provide them. - Do not be afraid to ask if a member of staff has washed their hands or used the alcohol gel before they examine you or perform a procedure.

-- Use the alcohol gel to clean your own hands at any time.
-This may be found at the bedside or at the entrance to your room or bay. - Wash or clean your hands with a handwipe before meals. - Encourage your visitors to wash their hands or use alcohol gel before and after visiting. - If any of your visitors are unwell, ask them not to visit until they are better. - Keep the top of your locker and table reasonably free from clutter, this will help domestic services staff to clean your locker and table more easily. - Speak to the Nurse-in-Charge if you have any concerns about cleaning standards, both on the ward or in the toilets.
+Use the alcohol gel to clean your own hands at any time.
+This may be found at the bedside or at the entrance to your room or bay.

+- Wash or clean your hands with a hand-wipe before meals. - Encourage your visitors to wash their hands or use alcohol gel before and after visiting. - If any of your visitors are unwell, ask them not to visit until they are better. - Keep the top of your locker and table free from clutter, this will help domestic services staff to clean your locker and table more easily. - Speak to the Nurse-in-Charge if you have any concerns about cleaning standards, both on the ward or in the toilets.